 - Previous payout requirements included video verification — traders had to record themselves trading as a condition of withdrawal

-What 4.0 claims to fix: Automated payout processing replaces manual review.
+What 4.0 introduced: Automated payout processing replaces manual review.
 Subjective terms like "windfall" and "inconsistent behavior" are reportedly removed.
 Video verification is eliminated.
 The payout button appears automatically when all conditions are met.
+A new Early Account Update Notifications system now flags violations in real-time — with automatic profit removal and 8-day payout freeze as consequences.

 Honest assessment: The structural improvements in 4.0 are real and meaningful.
 But the system is weeks old.
 If you're considering Apex, start with a smaller account size to test the actual payout experience before committing to multiple PAs.
 Don't stack 5 accounts based on the assumption that 4.0 works as advertised — verify it yourself first.